Knowledge Base

 4. Installing a SSL Certificate

-NP-View is accessed through a web browser (Edge, Chrome, Firefox) running on a modern operating system (Windows 10 or later, macOS 11 Big Sur or later, Ubuntu 20 or later) with a recommended configuration of a 10th Gen Quad Core Processor and 16GB of RAM.
+NP-View is accessed through a web browser (Edge, Chrome, Firefox) running on a modern operating system (Windows 11 or later, macOS 14 or later, Ubuntu 23 or later).

 Provisioning a Server